Top Menu

 Office space with lots of molding and large chalkboard

-If you don't have trouble with your floors, you can install a plinth block for a better transition from the baseboard to the door trim, as the Handyman's Daughter did below:
+If your floors are fine, you can install a plinth block to improve the transition from the baseboard to the door trim.

 work the trim around doorways with Makita pin nailer and Dremel Oscillating tool